-Would you consider using an online coupon site—like Groupon or LivingSocial—to pay for medical care for you or an elderly loved one?
+Would you consider using an online coupon site like Groupon or LivingSocial to pay for medical care for yourself or an elderly loved one?

 Dental care does not come cheap.
-A regular check-up can cost anywhere from $75 to over $200, depending on whether a dentist does X-rays or not.
-This doesn't even take into account the cost of the dentures, implants, and extractions that many seniors need as they age.
+A regular check-up can cost anywhere from $75 to over $200, depending on whether X-rays are needed.
+This doesn't even take into account the cost of dentures, implants and extractions that many seniors need as they age.

 Dental discounts are among the more common health-related offerings on deal-a-day sites.
 Usually the coupon only applies to a cleaning and X-rays, limiting its usefulness to seniors.

 Other popular coupons include discounted eye exams.
-A recent Groupon offered an eye exam, and contact-lens or eyeglass package at up to 72% off the original price.
-There are stipulations of course, the deal only applies to certain brands of contacts and eyeglass frames and must be used within several months of purchase.
+A recent Groupon offered an eye exam and contact lens or eyeglass package at up to 72% off the original price.
+These deals come with some fine print, though.
+For example, this deal only applied to certain brands of contacts and eyeglass frames and must be used within several months of purchase.

-Robert Stall, M.D., geriatrician, and owner of Stall Geriatrics, says that that if you see a good deal you should, "go for it, but go into it with due diligence."
+Dr. Robert Stall, a geriatrician and owner of Stall Senior Medical, says that that if you see a good deal you should, "go for it, but go into it with due diligence."
 A caregiver needs to do their research and consult with a primary care physician if they are unsure about a particular service.

 None of Stall's patients or their caregivers has ever consulted with him about a health care service coupon, but he encourages them to come to him with questions about such things.

-Even though discounts on health care are appearing more often on coupon sites, it's unlikely that you will ever see a seniors' primary care physician offering their services on one, because—in most cases—it's against the law for them to do so.
+Even though discounts on health care are appearing more often on coupon sites, it's unlikely that you will ever see a senior's primary care physician offering their services on one.
+In most cases, it's against the law for them to do so.